hbc/NGS_Data_Analysis_Course/sessionII/lessons/08_introR-data-manipulation.md

 Alternatively, if you wanted the reverse could try `4:1` for instance, and see what is returned.

-We can also use indexing with logical operators.
+We can also use indexes with logical operators.
 Logical operators include greater than (>), less than (<), and equal to (==).
 A full list of logical operators in R is displayed below:

 | Operator | Description |
 | :-----------:|:----------------|